osmandapp/web/main/docs/documentation/plugins/parking.md

 ![Parking widget iOS](@site/static/img/plugins/parking/parking_widget_ios.png)

 **Start Time** is always visible in the details of the Parking point.
-To see the details, tap the Parking point, and the opened {% data variables.ios-values.parking_marker %} context menu will show you when Parking started.
+To see the details, tap the Parking point, and the opened <Translate ios="true" ids="parking_marker"/> context menu will show you when Parking started.

 ![Parking info in iOS](@site/static/img/plugins/parking/ios_parking_info.png)

-**Time Left** or **Time Overdue** in the details of a time-limited Parking point, opened with the {% data variables.ios-values.parking_marker %} context menu, will show the overall amount of time: either left up to the expected end of the parking, or overdue since then.
+**Time Left** or **Time Overdue** in the details of a time-limited Parking point, opened with the <Translate ios="true" ids="parking_marker"/> context menu, will show the overall amount of time: either left up to the expected end of the parking, or overdue since then.

 ![Time left in iOS](@site/static/img/plugins/parking/ios_parking_info_left.png)

-**{% data variables.ios-values.add_notification_calendar %}** is the option that if enabled during setting a time-limited Parking point, creates a reminder about the end of Parking time in the default Calendar app on your device.
+**<Translate ios="true" ids="add_notification_calendar"/>** is the option that if enabled during setting a time-limited Parking point, creates a reminder about the end of Parking time in the default Calendar app on your device.

 ![Parking reminder in Calendar](@site/static/img/plugins/parking/ios_parking_in_calendar.png)